Geo-R1/geo-r1/README.md

 ## Dataset
 Geo-R1 utilizes several public remote sensing datasets.
 We provide a series of preprocessing scripts to convert them into a unified format suitable for our training and evaluation pipelines, also you can download our processed dataset from repo and use it directly.

+You need to download the images from the original dataset.
+We only provide the annotation due to the copyright issue.

 | Dataset Name | Task Type | Evaluation Script |
 | :--- | :--- | :--- |
 | **EarthReason** | **FS-GRES** | `test_gres_eval.py` |